 It was a regular morning: I got up and somehow made my way to the bathroom.
 I woke up when my bare feet touched the wet bathroom floor.
 Brushing my teeth I wished for a carpet and dry towels, but knew this was unlikely to happen in this humid climate.

-After a badass Balinese coffee my driver Agung was honking, ready to bring us volunteers to school.
+After a badass Balinese coffee my driver Agung was honking, ready to bring us volunteers to our school in Bali.

 The ride took around 20-30 Minutes.
 The hot air that came in through the open windows did not quite feel that refreshing as I had hoped for but I had kind of gotten used to it.